numaproj/numaflow/docs/user-guide/sinks/overview.md

 # Sinks

-A sink serves as the endpoint for processed data that has been outputted from the platform, which is then sent to an external system or application.
-The purpose of a sink is to deliver the processed data to its ultimate destination, such as a database, data warehouse, visualization tool, or alerting system.
-It's the opposite of a source, which receives input data into the platform.
+The Sink serves as the endpoint for processed data that has been outputted from the platform, which is then sent to an external system or application.
+The purpose of the Sink is to deliver the processed data to its ultimate destination, such as a database, data warehouse, visualization tool, or alerting system.
+It's the opposite of the Source vettex, which receives input data into the platform.
-To fulfill its role, a sink component may require the transformation or formatting of data prior to sending it to the target system.
+Sink vertex may require transformation or formatting of data prior to sending it to the target system.
 Depending on the target system's needs, this transformation can be simple or complex.

 A pipeline can have many Sink vertices, unlike the Source vertex.